alackles/era-actions/README.md

 There is much work to be done inside and outside our communities.
 See the bottom of this page for additional resources.

-Below are five initial demands for steps to build equity within the Artificial Life community.
+Below are five essential actions to build equity within the Artificial Life community.
 ERA recognizes the challenges inherent in taking these steps.
-However, they are essential to creating lasting and meaningful change within our home institutions, our home communities, and our academic society as a whole.
+However, we must take them in order to creating lasting and meaningful change within our home institutions, our home communities, and our academic society as a whole.

 ## 1. Eliminate the GRE from program requirements.